fcno/test/.github/ISSUE_TEMPLATE/bug_report.md

     id: what-happened
     attributes:
       label: What happened?
-      description: Tell us everything about the bug and why is this a bug!
+      description: Also tell us, what did you expect to happen?
-      placeholder: Concisely explain what is happening!
+      placeholder: Tell us what you see!
       value: "A bug happened!"
-    validations:
-      required: true
-  - type: textarea
-    id: to-reproduce
-    attributes:
-      label: How can we reproduce?
-      description: Tell us exactly how we can reproduce the bug!
-      placeholder: Concisely explain what is happening!
-      value: |
-            Steps to reproduce the behavior:
-            1. Go to '...'
-            2. Click on '....'
-            3. Scroll down to '....'
-            4. See error"
-    validations:
-      required: true
-  - type: textarea
-    id: expected-behavior
-    attributes:
-      label: What would be the expected behavior??
-      description: Tell us what did you expect to happen!
-      placeholder: Concisely tell us what did you expect!
-      value: "A clear and concise description of what you expected to happen."
     validations:
       required: true
   - type: dropdown